 The Library Endowment Trust is an independent 501(c)(3) organization whose purpose is to create extra funds above the tax base to provide excellence in Oklahoma County’s public libraries.
 The Board of Trustees is composed of 15 to 22 people and meets a minimum of four times a year, per the organization’s bylaws.
 The primary purpose of the board is two-fold – fiduciary (investing and protecting endowment funds) and fundraising (soliciting gifts to grow endowment funds).
-The Library Endowment Trust has assistance from Metropolitan Library staff, who keep track of time devoted to any work for the Trust for which the Trust is billed quarterly so that no tax funds are expended in support of the organization.

 Children that have limited access to books and literacy materials demonstrate lower test scores and have limited language ability.
 One effect of limited access to books and reading materials is limited proficiency in reading.
 The poverty rate for children in Oklahoma is23%.
 Many communities with high rates of poverty are within the Metropolitan Library System's service area.
 Impoverished families have a much lower rate of accessibility to books in the home.
 In fact, 61% of low income families have no children’s books in their homes.
 In middle income communities there are thirteen books available for every one child in the home.
 In low-income communities that number drastically drops to one book for every three-hundred (300) children.